"Daughter, You Seem Foreign To Me", Solo Exhibition at Night Gallery, Los Angeles, May 20 - June 24 2023

 .

-, solo exhibition at Youngworld, Detroit, 2016
+According to the Body, solo exhibition at Youngworld, Detroit, 2016

 Front: How to Wander (Push double your body weight in clay in a spiral, create hiccups along the way, then arbitrarily strike out in one direction.)
 260lbs, 2016, Unfired clay